Exalex16/CPEN321-WOCMS/documentation/M3_Requirements_and_Design.md

             - **Description**: The system provides location recommendations in notification form, based on popular spots with high user ratings or photo upvotes.
 Additionally, the user may periodically receive nearby photo spot recommendations based on their current location.
             - **Primary actor(s)**: User
             - **Main success scenario**:
-                1. The user turns on notifications for "Popular Location Notification"
+                1. The user clicks the button "Popular Location Notification"
-                2. The system retrieves popular locations based on user ratings, photo upvotes, or trending spots.
+                2. The system retrieves popular locations based on user photo history location, prefer photo type.
                 3. The system displays the top location as an app notification to the user’s phone.
 More info (rating, distance, user reviews) is shown when the user clicks the notification and enters the app.
                 4. The user selects a recommended location for more details or navigation assistance.
             - **Failure scenario(s)**: